 Before leaving home, check your itinerary carefully and ask your local consulates about visa and passport entry requirements for the countries you are visiting.
 Requirements will vary based on passport place of issue.
-In the country portion of this Know Before You Go document you will find visa requirements for U.S. citizens.
+In the country portion of this Know Before You Go document you will find visa requirements for U.S. and/or Canadian citizens.